tobias-weiss-ai-xr/opendesk-edu/docs/baseline-requirements.md

 Each vendor must provide a certificate that their product - or the parts of the product relevant for openDesk - complies with at least WCAG 2.1 AA or [BITV 2.0](https://www.bundesfachstelle-barrierefreiheit.de/DE/Fachwissen/Informationstechnik/EU-Webseitenrichtlinie/BGG-und-BITV-2-0/Die-neue-BITV-2-0/die-neue-bitv-2-0_node.html).
 As the certification and related product improvements are time-consuming the focus of openDesk is that a supplier provides a plan and certification partner (contract) that shows the supplier is working towards the certification.
 While the aforementioned standard states the priority is the "A" level requirements, the "AA" level must be met at the end of the process.

-> **Note**<br>
+> [!note]
 > Please keep in mind that WCAG 2.2 and 3.0 are work in progress.
-If you already work on accessibility improvements you might want to take these standards already into consideration.
+If you already work on accessibility
+> improvements you might want to take these standards already into consideration.

 **Reference:** In the past the [accessibility evaluations](https://gitlab.opencode.de/bmi/opendesk/info/-/tree/main/24.03/Barrierefreiheit) have been executed by Dataport.
 But they do not do certifications.